mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/color_smudge_engine.rst

 .. image:: /images/en/Krita_2.9_brushengine_smudge_length_01.png

 Strength
-    Affects how much the smudge length takes from the previous dab it's sampling.
+    Affects how much the smudge length takes from the previous dab its sampling.
 This means that smudge-length at 1.0 will never decrease, but smudge-lengths under that will decrease based on spacing and opacity/flow.

 .. image:: /images/en/Krita_2.9_brushengine_smudge_length_02.png